Thoss24/rock-paper-scissors/README.md

 The game can now be played by pressing buttons to choose rock paper or scissors, in addition to being able to reset the game with a reset button.

 I will likely return to this project at a later date to make it look much nicer.

+## Update 17/08/2022

+I returned to this project to improve the ui, it now has a nice and clean blue and white theme.
+I also added the functionality to display the user and computer choice on the page, in addition to making the game automatically reset once there is a winner.